Central Illinois' On-Line Broadcast Museum

 It would just be a matter of time before central Illinois' UHF stations would challenge the VHF channel being held by WCIA.
 On July 26, 1957, a story was published in the Champaign-Urbana Courier told of a nine-point petition to the FCC filed by Plains Television on behalf of WICS and Prairie Television for WTVP.

 WCIA refuted those claims by Plains Television.
-WCIA stated Channel 3 was outside of the central Illinois UHF area and that elimination of the VHF channel was not necessary to assure the survival of UHF service in central Illinois.
-Midwest stated that the elimination would be “an inefficient use of an important VHF frequency” and would “deprive significant numbers of people of service, particularly
+WCIA stated that Channel 3 was outside of the central Illinois UHF area and that eliminating the VHF channel was not necessary to assure the survival of UHF service in central Illinois.
+Midwest stated that the elimination would be “an inefficient use of an important VHF frequency” and “deprive significant numbers of people of service, particularly residents of small communities and rural areas...”
+Plus, those areas “served by WCIA (had a) very low the proportion of sets (which) can receive UHF signals.”

-He went on to say that the original plan of the FCC was to only have one VHF station assigned to Champaign-Urbana.
+He went on to say that the original plan of the FCC was only to have one VHF station assigned to Champaign-Urbana.
 It was originally designated as an educational channel.
 Mr. Meyer would tell the story, “Commercial interests could have challenged this, earmarking (the VHF channel as educational) and (leaving) the University without any channel.”
 He goes on, “It was the present ownership of

 this fact is well known.”

-The newspaper account of the WCIA reaction to the petition also included what the UHF stations were urging in regard to the channel 3 allocation.
-One totally preposterous idea mentioned in the account was a suggestion to move the allocation to Fowler, Indiana!
-Fowler is a very small community located in Benton County with no business base to support any kind of television service.
-The closest larger

-community would be Lafayette, Indiana, 25 miles to the southeast of Fowler.
+The newspaper account of the WCIA reaction to the petition also included what the UHF stations were urging regarding the channel 3 allocation.
+One preposterous idea mentioned in the account was a suggestion to move the allocation to Fowler, Indiana!
+Fowler is a small community in Benton County with no business base to support any television service.
+The closest larger community would be Lafayette, Indiana, 25 miles southeast of Fowler.
 This would virtually reallocate channel 3 to Lafayette, Indiana, or perhaps even Danville, Illinois.

-Meyer would explain that WICS is controlled by New York and Chicago interests, which have been seeking to move channel 3 from Madison, Wisconsin to Rockford, Illinois.
-This request had already been denied by the FCC.
-Plains Television was the owner of WTVO, Channel 39 in Rockford, and was seeking a VHF channel for its station there.
-He also would bring up Plains Television's permit to operate a UHF channel 33 for Champaign-Urbana but so far Plains “has made no effort to get started.”
+Meyer would explain that WICS is controlled by New York and Chicago interests, which have sought to move channel 3 from Madison, Wisconsin, to Rockford, Illinois.
+The FCC had already denied this request.
+Plains Television owned WTVO, Channel 39 in Rockford, and sought a VHF channel for its station there.
+He also would bring up Plains Television's permit to operate a UHF channel 33 for Champaign-Urbana, but so far, Plains “has made no effort to get started.”
+He also described Channel 33 as merely a satellite for WICS.

 spokesperson of a group of investors in the former applicant for Channel 21.